bradleyeckert/chad/doc/flash.md

 - if `fp[15:0]` is 0, clear `fp` and bump `sector`.

 Flash write issues a WREN when starting and a WRDI when finished.
-If `sector<<16+addr` is less than `fwall<<12`, WREN is not issued.
+If `sector<<16+addr` is less than `flash-wp<<12`, WREN is not issued.

 ## Notes on primitives

-\[1] `fwall` *( sector magic -- )* is a write-protect feature.
+\[1] `flash-wp` *( sector magic -- )* is a write-protect feature.
 You don't want to inadvertently change it, so it needs a *magic* parameter to enable it.
-Some page numbers are unavailable.
+Some sector numbers are unavailable.
 If *sector* is out of range or *magic* is wrong, nothing changes.
 The proposed value for *magic* is 27182.
-Flash pages below the wall are write protected.
+Flash pages below flash-wp are write protected.

-Write protected RAM for the wall would be a "nice-to-have".
-This should be in I/O space, protected by enable and disable registers.
-The wall should use such a register.
-That would also make it accessible to an external flash controller.
+Two variables are used for flash-wp.
+One is the inverse of the other so if they get stomped it will be detected.

 \[2] `write[` *( addr -- )* Can trigger a -81 error if the sector
 is not writable, or just do nothing so the flash chip ignores the data.